Barry Allen: Blackest Night

-After fighting off the undead Martian and the subsequent Black Lanterns with Hal and the arriving Atom, Mera, Firestorm, and two of the Indigo Tribe members, Barry, along with Wally and Bart, races across the globe to warn every superhero community across the planet.
+After fighting off the undead Martian Manhunter and other Black Lanterns, Barry, along with Wally and Bart, races across the globe to warn every superhero community across the planet.
 His message also inadvertently warns the Rogues.
 They all realize that their deceased members would come after them and decide to strike first at Iron Heights Penitentiary, unaware that the undead Rogues are ready for them.
-While doing so, Barry meets a Black Lantern version of Professor Zoom for a brief battle.
-Barry decides to go to Gorilla City to seek aid from its ruler Solovar, unaware the gorilla leader had been killed years before.
-Finding the city attacked, Barry assumed Grodd had struck only to be horrified to learn Solovar was now a Black Lantern.
-Their fight was shortened by Barry racing to Coast City.
+Barry attempts to seek aid from Solovar, unaware that Solovar had been killed years before.